psychemedia/sin-eater-resources/resources/NANDQ_notes-and-queries.md

 That statement seems to have passed unchallenged, although there were Welshmen actually present—the late Mr. Wynne, of Peniarth, for instance, and the present Bishop of St. David's.

-It is greatly to Freeman’s credit that his scent for "facts" was keener than the Welshmen’', even on their own ground.
+It is greatly to Freeman's credit that his scent for "facts" was keener than the Welshmen's, even on their own ground.
 "Sin-eater" has never been adopted into the Welsh language, nor is there an equivalent term known in that language.
 And yet Mr. Moggridge must have had some ground for his assertion.
 On the supposition that he was acquainted with the Rev. John Williams, who was vicar of Llandebie and Bettws from 1804 to 1850, I think I can give a possible explanation.
-When, after Williams's death in 1850, there was a sale of his effects at the vicarage, my fatherbought a large quantity of Welsh periodicals and books.
+When, after Williams's death in 1850, there was a sale of his effects at the vicarage, my father bought a large quantity of Welsh periodicals and books.
 Among these was *Drych yr Amseroedd* (*Mirror of the Times*), by the Rev. Robert Jones, of Rhoslan, Carnarvonshire.
 That little work was a great favourite of mine when I was a boy.
 Let me translate a short passage :—

 "*Inquirer*: I remember my grandfather mentioning something called Diodlas or Diodles.
 Can you tell me what that was?

-"*Observer*: When some one happened te die in a household, some poor person chosen by the family would be the recipient of that precious (lit. happy) dole the Diodles.
+"*Observer*: When some one happened to die in a household, some poor person chosen by the family would be the recipient of that precious (lit. happy) dole the Diodles.
 The manner of bestowing it was as follows: the family would send a cup to the coffin-maker, to be painted of the same colour as the coffin (two colours were used in those times—black for married folk, white for the single); and when the day of the funeral arrived, after the body had been placed on the bier, the head of the family gave the alms to the poor person selected, that is to say, a big loaf of good bread, and a large chunk of cheese with a piece of silver stuck in it, and the painted cup full of ale (if ale there happened to be), otherwisr of milk, presenting them across the corpse to the poor person.
 The latter would utter devout and fervent blessings and prayers for (lit. along with) the soul of the dead.
 It was customary for the entire household, on the first Sunday after the funeral, to go and kneel on the grave, each saying the Lord's Prayer (Pader).
 And they would never mention any deceased member or relation of the family without saying very devoutly 'Heaven be his portion' (*Nefoedd iddo!*),"— p43.

 This custom will be familiar to the reader already, no doubt, from Pennant's 'Tour' (ii. p.
-338, London, 1784) ; but the Welsh name, and several graphic touches besides, are not to be found in Pennant’s description, which, by the way, is evidently derived from the same source as the account in the British Magazine for 1835 (vol. vii. p.
+338, London, 1784) ; but the Welsh name, and several graphic touches besides, are not to be found in Pennant's description, which, by the way, is evidently derived from the same source as the account in the British Magazine for 1835 (vol. vii. p.
 399), said there to be taken "from a MS. book of a bishop of St. Asaph, written about a century ago."

 I venture to suggest that it is this by no means repulsive old North Walian custom that has given rise to the myth of the sin-eater.
 The only Welsh terms for the alleged custom that Mr. Moggridge could possibly have heard are *diodles* and *cwpan y meirw*—both of them unknown in South Wales.